MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 ## 4. Deploy Your First Container

 For this simple example a .NET Core image has been pre-created.
+Download this image using the `docker pull` command.

 When run, a container will be started, the simple .NET Core application will execute, and then container will then exit.

-First, pull the .NET sample image.

 ```none
 docker pull microsoft/sample-dotnet